cloudflare/workerd/src/pyodide/README.md

 `workerd/api/pyodide/pyodide.h` which adds the bundle to the module registry if the appropriate flags are set.

-It requires the `workerd-autogate-builtin-wasm-modules` autogate flag and the `experimental` compatibility flag to enable.
+It requires the `experimental` compatibility flag to enable.

 See `samples/pyodide/` for an example using this in its current state.